-The first resurrection Includes Christians killed for refusing the mark of the beast, so they went through most or all of the tribulation.
+The first resurrection includes Christians killed for refusing the mark of the beast, so they went through most or all of the tribulation.
 1 Thessalonians 4:16-17 16 For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: 17 Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.
-Paul says the dead in Christ will rise first, this would include those mentioned in Revelation 20:4 who went through the tribulation.
-And the rapture of the church will occur after the first resurrection, then we will all be caught up together to meet the Lord in the air.
+Paul says the dead in Christ will rise first, this is the first resurrection mentioned in Revelation 20:4, which includes Christians who went through the tribulation.
+And Paul says the rapture of the church will occur immediately after the first resurrection, then we will all be caught up together to meet the Lord in the air.

 As a Christian, I believe it’s my duty to work for a just, moral society based on the rule of law.
 That’s why I created this website.
 But the most important knowledge is found in the Bible, and manifested in the belief that Jesus Christ is the Jewish Messiah sent by God to redeem the world.
 I recommend Discovering the Jewish Jesus led by Messianic Rabbi K.A.
 Schneider.
 He follows in the footsteps of the Apostle Paul who said Jews and Gentiles are one in Christ.
 He’s building a Christ based bridge between these two groups, which historically, have been suspicious of one another.
 And like Paul, Rabbi Schneider draws a clear line between legalistic Judaism and Christ’s gospel, which frees Christians from condemnation under the law while they press toward sanctification in Christ.
 You’ll be touched by the love of Christ coming through Rabbi Schneider.
 All scriptures in this post are from the King James version.
 Click on an individual verse for different translations.